autonity/aut/README.md

 ## Quick Start

 Requirements:
-- **Python 3.8 or greater** (Install one of these using the package manager for your OS or [pyenv](https://github.com/pyenv/pyenv.
-More versions to be supported later, but for now 3.10+ is incompatible with the latest stable version of the `web3.py` dependency)
+- **Python 3.8 or greater** (Install using the package manager for your OS or [pyenv](https://github.com/pyenv/pyenv) ).
+    - (Note that websocket connections are not supported for Python 3.10+ due to an issue in the latest stable version of the `web3.py` dependency)
 - **The** [pipx](https://pypa.github.io/pipx/) **tool**  (Install a recent version with `pip install pipx`)

 The `aut` tool can then be installed as a pipx package, isolated in its own environment:
 ```console
 $ pipx install git+https://github.com/autonity/autcli.git
 ```
-(depending on your github setup).

 Once successfully installed, the `aut` command should be available in the `PATH`.
 All commands are discoverable from the help text.
 Type `aut --help`, `aut <command> --help` etc. for details.